AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/mean_waveforms/README.md

 ![2D waveform](images/2d_waveform.png "2D waveform")

-**Example 2D waveform**: Signals from channels along one edge of the probe are smoothed with a moving average to create the 2D waveform.
+**Example 2D waveform**: Signals from channels along one column of the probe are smoothed with a moving average to create the 2D waveform.
 Green dots indicate the location of the waveform trough on each channel.

 ![2D features](images/2d_waveform_features.png "2D waveform features")